opendxl/opendxl-streaming-client-python/pydoc/_sources/basicconsumeexample.rst.txt

 The final step is to call the ``run`` method.
-The ``run`` method establishes a consumer instance with the service, subscribes the consumer instance for events delivered to the ``topics`` included in the ``CHANNEL_TOPIC_SUBSCRIPTIONS`` variable, and continuously polls the consumer service for available records.
-The payloads from any records which are received from the consumer service are passed in a call to the ``process_callback`` function.
+The ``run`` method establishes a consumer instance with the service, subscribes the consumer instance for events delivered to the ``topics`` included in the ``CHANNEL_TOPIC_SUBSCRIPTIONS`` variable, and continuously polls the streaming service for available records.
+The payloads from any records which are received from the streaming service are passed in a call to the ``process_callback`` function.
 Note that if no records are received from a poll attempt, an empty list of payloads is passed into the ``process_callback`` function.